docker/docs/content/get-docker.md

 {{< card
-  title="Docker Desktop for Mac" description="A native application using the macOS sandbox security model which delivers all Docker tools to your Mac." link="/desktop/install/mac-install/" image="/assets/images/apple_48.svg" >}}
+  title="Docker Desktop for Mac" description="A native application using the macOS sandbox security model that delivers all Docker tools to your Mac." link="/desktop/install/mac-install/" image="/assets/images/apple_48.svg" >}}